zd2horton/secondtest/_posts/2024-08-20-GameplayProgramming.md

 <h2><ins>Strengths and Shortcomings</ins></h2>
 Generally, the level did well in indicating vital information, also using time limits and testing jumping skills.
 Though the final effort was the module's main area, the creation of each element beforehand also gave valuable experience, with improvements on follow cameras and moving platforms as well as new areas such as spline camera movement and combat.
-Many of these elements though basic, are vital gameplay features, building upon foundations even further.<br>
+Many of these elements though basic, are vital gameplay features, building upon foundations even further.<br><br>

 There were also many notable issues, notably those in the initial Simon Says implementation and the segment's overall lack of randomisation.
 However, the overall level should've also had a firmer sense of difficulty and flow and reward in its design.
-It's very simple and far more so than levels before with its methodical approach, not posing a larger challenge or intensity as expected of a final level.<br>
+It's very simple and far more so than levels before with its methodical approach, not posing a larger challenge or intensity as expected of a final level.<br><br>

 As a result of these factors, there isn't much satisfaction from challenges or rewards provided, nor sense of escalation in progression.
 With improvements from this, it could be a fully constructed journey, with more satisfaction and immersion throughout.<br><br>